MicrosoftDocs/visualstudio-docs/docs/ide/reference/project-designer-dotnet-csharp.md

 ---
 # .NET Project Designer (C#)

-Use the **Project Designer** to specify the project's settings and properties.
+Use the **Project Designer** to specify the project's settings and properties for .NET Core and .NET 5+.
+For .NET Framework and Visual Basic projects, see [What is the .NET Project Designer?](../ide/reference/project-properties-reference.md).

 To access the Project Designer, choose a project node (not the **Solution** node) in **Solution Explorer**.
 Then choose **Project** > **Properties** on the menu bar.
 The **Project Designer** appears.